Dieser Beitrag enthält Werbung – advertising.

-I would like to clarify that the novels cover the period from July to February (next year).
-So just to make it clear that all previous cases (a total of 8!) have happened in about seven to eight consecutive months.
+I would like to clarify that the novels cover the period from July to February … March and April … So just to make it clear that all previous cases have happened in about nine to ten consecutive months.
 I think it will go on like this.
-On 1 July, Captain Roger Blanc starts to be on duty in Provence; the cases currently last until November resp.
-December.
-A year is not specified, but current events and catastrophes such as the suicide flight of that Germanwings pilot are woven into the novels as background information.
+On 1 July, Captain Roger Blanc starts to be on duty in Provence; the cases currently last until the next spring.
+A year is not specified, but current events and catastrophes such as the disastrous suicide flight of that Germanwings pilot or the Covid pandemoniac are woven into the novels as background information.

 Roger is a workaholic.
 He is obsessed with solving criminal cases and putting the culprits behind bars.
 As a corruption investigator, he needs a lot of patience and stamina; he works his way through mountains of files with meticulous care, immerses himself in bank documents, correspondence folders, analyses and collects evidence.
 He works and works … and his family gets lost.
 His two children have grown up, no longer live at home and don’t have too much left for their father, who in her childhood and adolescence usually was notably absent.
 His current attempts at rapprochement are awkward and crowned with little success – so far the family crisis.